Meet Jack Phelps,

 Unfortunately, in the Spring semester of my freshman year, my mother developed an inoperable brain tumor.
 After a very long 19-month battle, she passed away at the very young age of 57 during the Fall of my junior year.

 As you can imagine, it was an overwhelming experience to lose my mother, especially at such a young age.
 It still pains me today because my 2 children, Caroline and Michael, never had the opportunity to meet her.

-One of the issues that really bothered me was that my mother and father got shortchanged.
+Over time, one of the issues that really bothered me was that my mother and father got shortchanged.
 They really missed out on a lot.

 To contrast that, a few years later, I had a conversation with a gentleman who happened to be a retired school teacher, like my dad.

-Well, that one passing comment by that retired school teacher 24 years ago struck me like a lightning bolt!
+Well, that one passing comment by that retired school teacher 30 years ago struck me like a lightning bolt!
 And, it’s the reason why you’re reading this right now.